Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence

 We divide the stellar radiation into two bands: the Lyman-Werner (LW) band (11.2--13.6 eV) and the ionizing band (13.6--100 eV), to capture the effects of radiation on ${\rm H_{2}}$ dissociation and photoionization of the primordial gas.

 Since the IGM is largely transparent to LW radiation in the early Universe, we adopt an optically thin approximation for this band, following the methods described in \citet{zhu24}.
+While the birth cloud surrounding a newly formed star can initially provide strong ${\rm H_2}$ self-shielding against LW radiation, the star's own LW photons photodissociate the surrounding ${\rm H_2}$ on a timescale of order $\sim1–10 \,{\rm kyr}$, much shorter than the stellar radiation lifetime.
+Birth cloud shielding of LW is therefore a brief transient that does not significantly affect the long-range LW background.
 The radiation flux from each star particle is calculated as $F=L/4\pi r^2$.
 To accelerate the computation, radiative information is propagated via the gravitational tree.
 For the photodissociation of ${\rm H_2}$ by LW radiation, we implement the self-shielding factor $f_{\rm sh}$ from \citet{wg11}:

 where $x=N_{\rm H_2}/5\times10^{14}\, {\rm cm^{-3}}$, and $b_5=b/10^5 {\rm cm\,s^{-1}}$, $N_{\rm H_2}$ is the column density of ${\rm H_2}$, $b$ is the Doppler broadening parameter.
 The column density is calculated by the local approximation $n_{\rm H_2}\cdot L_{\rm sob}$, where $L_{\rm sob}$ is the Sobolev-like length defined as $\rho/|\nabla \rho|$ \citep{gnedin2009}.